 The Backroads of England

 England is a densely populated nation and it can seem very challenging to find those ‘routes beyond’, with interesting sights and history, interspersed with peaceful scenery.
-If you take to England’s narrow canals network you will soon be passing Industrial Revolution infrastructure and frolicking lambs as you proceed by at sedate 3mph.
+If you take to England’s narrow canals network you will soon be passing Industrial Revolution infrastructure and frolicking lambs as you proceed by at a sedate 3mph.

 Explaining Great Britain’s Industrial Revolution